Eastern Siberia and the Russian Far East are top priority regions for Gazprom in the long term.

 The Lunskaya-A (LUN-A) platform is the first offshore gas production platform in Russia.
 The platform produces the bulk of gas under Sakhalin II.
 Such operations as oil, condensate and gas separation, including gas treatment for transportation to the LNG plant, are performed at the onshore processing facility.
 The platform is designed to operate all year round in severe weather conditions and under heavy wave, ice and seismic loads.

 The LNG plant comprises two production trains and general service facilities.
 The production trains are used for gas treatment and liquefaction.
 The double mixed refrigerant technology applied in LNG production was developed by Royal Dutch Shell.

 That state-of-the-art technology was developed specifically for the Sakhalin LNG plant to ensure its maximum efficiency during cold Sakhalin winters.
 The design capacity of the plant is 9.6 million tons of LNG per year.

 Environment and responsibility

-If an earthquake hits, legs will allow the topsides swaying smoothly on special hinges, thereby preventing the destruction of a whole structure.
-Such technologies have been applied for the first time in the global history of the oil and gas industry.
+If an earthquake hits, the legs will allow the topsides to sway on special hinges, thereby preventing the destruction of the whole structure.
+This is the first time that technologies of this kind have been used in the global oil and gas industry.

-In 2017, Sakhalin Energy topped the environmental responsibility rating of oil and gas companies, demonstrating excellent results in three categories: Environmental Management, Environmental Impact, and Disclosure.
+In 2018, Sakhalin Energy topped the environmental transparency rating of oil and gas companies operating in Russia.